Model-Agnostic Bounds for Augmented Inverse Probability Weighted Estimators' Wald-Confidence Interval Coverage in Randomized Controlled Trials: Introduction

-I consider a simple but practically relevant toy example, the estimation of the ATE with an AIPW estimator, with or without cross-fitting, in a randomized controlled trial (RCT).
+I consider a simple but practically relevant example, the estimation of the ATE with an AIPW estimator, with or without cross-fitting, in a randomized controlled trial (RCT).
 Generally, the AIPW estimator involves two important nuisance functions, the outcome model and the propensity score.
-In contrast to the observational data setting, in the RCT setting, although the outcome model may be estimated almost arbitrarily, the propensity score is known and does not need to be estimated or calibrated.
-Because of the known propensity score, the RCT setting completely differs from the observational setting, the focus of most above theoretical studies.
-There is no issue of the non-existence of root-$n$ consistent estimators when both nuisance functions are unknown in CODA asymptotic theory \citep[Theorem~2 of][]{Robins1997}.
+In contrast to the observational data setting, in the RCT setting, the propensity score is known and need not be estimated or calibrated.
+Because of this knowledge, the AIPW estimator behaves fundamentally differently in the RCT setting.
+It is fully robust against inconsistent estimation of the outcome model and may achieve efficiency gains, making it a potentially desirable estimator in RCTs.
+Moreover, there is no issue of the non-existence of root-$n$ consistent estimators when both nuisance functions are unknown in CODA asymptotic theory \citep[Theorem~2 in][]{Robins1997}.
 The focus of \citet{Liu2020,Liu2023}, a potentially problematic bias term or its Cauchy-Schwarz upper bound, also equals zero.
+Because of the additional substantive complexities in the observational setting, I confine attention to RCTs.

 I consider a plug-in estimator of the asymptotic variance when computing a standard error to construct a Wald-CI.
 This is the most common and widely applicable standard error in the literature.
 Efficient asymptotic variance estimators in \citet{Tran2023,VanderLaan2018} only apply to binary outcomes.
 For general outcomes, these estimators may need additional nuisance estimators, and thus are less computationally convenient and not studied in this paper.
 Although this example appears simple and thoroughly studied, I show new and non-trivial findings regarding Wald-CI coverage.